uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/energy-from-waste/sections/supply-chain-opportunities/ja_JP.md

 ---
-title: Supply chain opportunities for your business
+title: "Supply chain opportunities for your business"
 published: true
 ---
 We welcome businesses that pioneer innovations in cost and efficiency when producing energy from waste.
 If you’re a supply chain investor, you’ll be in good company, and whether you’re a larger developer or a smaller company, you’ll have access to high-quality equipment and a skilled workforce.